 The Myth of Moderation

 The problem with "everything in moderation," is that it's a moving target.
 There is no objective, one size fits all, definitive Moderation.
-What we consider moderate today, while we're on the first week of a cut and kicking ass, taking names, just crushed Roy'd Royalty 23.2, and counting our macros, Thank-You-Very-Much is VASTLY different than what we consider moderate, just a few weeks ago, in that last week of December between Christmas and New Year's Eve.
+What we consider moderate today, while we're on the first week of a cut and kicking ass, taking names, just crushed The Open and Pair Up Throwdown, and counting our macros, Thank-You-Very-Much is VASTLY different than what we consider moderate in that last week of December between Christmas and New Year's Eve.
 Right?
 Think about that for a moment.
 If there wasn't a huge cavernous span in our decision between what's moderate now versus January 30th, we wouldn't need to be doing, yet another, cleanse, or fast, or diet.

 "Everything in moderation," is a LIE that we tell ourselves to justify a decision we know is not moving us toward our goal.
 It is the justification we use to allow ourselves to eat the thing, drink the drink, take the days off from the gym, and do whatever we want to do right now, "'Cause YOLO."
 This simple lie enables us to dodge discipline, avoid accountability, and trick ourselves out of temperance.